19 Sep 2023

 Behind the Scenes of Stellar Surveys: What Influences the Cost of B2B Sample Data?

 Just as a treasure map guides you to hidden riches, data serves as a map guiding businesses toward informed decisions.
 This is true in the world of surveys, where the accuracy of your data directly influences the quality of insights you get.
 While high-quality data might come with higher upfront cost, it's akin to obtaining a top-tier treasure map—one that leads to more valuable results.

 This is the second article focusing on data quality that we write with our partner NewtonX.
-In the first article we focused on what tools survey companies use to safeguard data (LINK TO ARTICLE).
+In the first article we focused on what tools survey companies use to safeguard data.
 In this article, we’ll take a closer look at why B2B sample data can often come with a higher price tag than B2C sample, and the factors that play into these costs.

 1. Invest in Treasure instead of Trinkets